garrickb/CivicHackMobile/README.md

 This application communicates with the backend Node.JS API through RESTful HTTP requests.

 ##Features
-- Allows the user to login and store the authorization ID in local storage so that the use can be remembered.
+- Allows the user to login and store the authorization ID in local storage so that the user can be remembered.

 - Drivers can begin/end trips, having their GPS coordinates tracked and marked on the map displayed on-screen.